IndustrialCodeGuy/windows-wnf-registry-bloat-toolkit/README.md

 4. Sign in through the physical, hypervisor, or out-of-band console with a local administrator.
 5. Verify the VM snapshot or image-level rollback.
 6. Run cleanup mode.
-7. Reboot immediately after successful cleanup.
+7. Reboot after successful cleanup.
-8. Validate the server before restoring Gateway/RDS user access.
+8. Validate the server before restoring normal RDS/Gateway access.

 Production command: